-Table 2 summarizes the differences in the mean scores across the three participant groups on all applied assessment scales.
-The results suggested significant variations in personality functioning, personality disorder severity, and emotional distress between the groups.
+The mean score differences reported in Table 2 across the three participant groups on all administered assessment scales suggest significant disparities in personality functioning, personality disorder severity, and levels of emotional distress between the groups.

 The reliability between LPFS-BF-2.0, PDS-ICD-11, and SASPD was assessed using Cronbach's alpha, yielding a reliability coefficient of $\alpha = 0.857$ across the three scales, indicating a high level of internal consistency.